AarshamithraG/AarshamithraG.github.io/README.md

 # AarshamithraG.github.io
-# Hi there, I'm Aarshamithra G Devi 👋
+# Namaste, I'm Aarshamithra G Devi 🙏

 I'm a passionate researcher, innovator, and social enthusiast dedicated to making a positive impact on the world.
 I have had the privilege of participating in several prestigious programs, including: